• Disease Overview

 Affected populations

-Choroideremia affects primarily males.
-Female carriers generally have few or no symptoms.
-However, a small number of females develop the disorder because of a genetic process that inactivates the normal gene and leaves only the dysfunctional gene active.
+Choroideremia primarily affects males.
+Female carriers of a CHM gene variant generally have few or no symptoms.
+However, a small number of carrier females develop the disorder because of a genetic process that inactivates the normal copy of the CHM gene and leaves only the variant copy of the gene active.
 In the Salla area of northern Finland, an unusually high number of people have been diagnosed with choroideremia; approximately one in forty persons.

 • < Previous section